Aspyro/Aspyro-Ores/README.md

 ### Aspyrium Ore

-- Aspyrium Ore main spawn is located under river biomes, at Y-levels 50 to 60.
-[WIP]
+- Aspyrium Ore main spawn is located under river biomes, at Y-levels 40 to 50.
 - Aspyrium Ore can also be found rarely beneath the ground in other biomes of the Overworld, at Y-level 40 to 75.
 [WIP]
 - Aspyrium Ore can be mined with a pickaxe of level Iron or better to drop a Raw Aspyrium.
   - It is affected by Fortune.
 [WIP]